Paella, pasta and more: 7 tasty holiday recipes you can recreate at home

-Bring your summer holidays home with these traditional recipes from around the world
+Not going to get abroad this summer?
+Bring your summer holidays home with these vacay-inspired recipes

 While eating a spicy, seafood paella, it feels as if you could be on a trip to Spain, sitting at a beachside bar in Penney’s best midi dress, sipping on sangria.